Toyota LEED Texas Headquarters.

 Construction waste was sorted offsite at North Texas’ first Construction and Demolition waste processing facility

-Approximately 1,300 trees planted onsite by Toyota
+Approximately 1,300 trees were also planted onsite by Toyota.

 Landscaping will be managed without expensive mowing, fertilizers, chemicals or artificial irrigation

 Historic wetlands on the northeast corner of the campus were preserved to protect its natural state

 Professionals who led this project include a host of Dallas-based firms.
 For example, KDC Real Estate Development & Investments.
 For they helped to develop and build the campus.
 Also architect Corgan Associates to design the campus.
 Finally and Austin Commercial to manage the construction.